 The hatchlings usually emerge at night, which reduces their vulnerability to predators.
 However, the Kemp’s Ridley turtle, in contrast, tends to lay its eggs during the day.

-On the island of South Padre in Cameron County, Texas, sea turtles have found their home.
-Kemp’s Ridley, green sea turtle, leatherback, loggerhead, and hawksbill, all five species of sea turtles, can be found here.
+Sea turtles have found their home on the island of South Padre in Cameron County, Texas.
+Kemp’s Ridley, green sea turtle, leatherback, loggerhead, and hawksbill are all five species of sea turtles that can be found here.

 Sea turtles, much like other reptiles, possess lungs and require air to breathe.
 Consequently, they must resurface periodically during dives.

-However, an astounding fact about sea turtles is their ability to hold their breath for a duration of 45 minutes to an hour while active.
-Furthermore, some sea turtles can hold their breath for up to 2 hours while at rest or during slumber.
+However, an astounding fact about sea turtles is their ability to hold their breath for 45 minutes to an hour while active.
+Furthermore, some sea turtles can hold their breath for up to 2 hours at rest or during slumber.

-The Threat Of Climate Change On Sea Turtles
+The Impact of Climate Change on Sea Turtles

 Sea turtles and other marine creatures are significantly impacted by climate change.
 Beach erosion caused by frequent and severe storms can flood sea turtle nests, and hot sand can affect the natural sex ratio, producing more females.